Peltarion/pmqd/README.md

 ## Usage
-The dataset consists of a CSV file with metadata (rating and information about each segment, including genre, artist, track) and the corresponding audio segments.
+The dataset consists of a CSV file with metadata (rating and information about each segment, including genre, title) and the corresponding audio segments.
 These may be downloaded and used directly.
 For simplicity, we provide code to load the data in both PyTorch and Tensorflow.

 ### Contents
 The following data is hosted in the